vmware/global-load-balancing-services-for-kubernetes/README.md

 Update the helm repo URL

 ```
-helm repo add --force-update ako https://projects.registry.vmware.com/chartrepo/ako
+helm repo add --force-update amko https://projects.registry.vmware.com/chartrepo/ako

-"ako" has been added to your repositories
+"amko" has been added to your repositories

 ```